Montessori at a Glance

 What is a Montessori School?

-There is often a lot of confusion surrounding the term Montessori and what, exactly, it means.
-The word “Montessori” is simply a description of the educational method created by Dr. Maria Montessori in the early twentieth century.
+There is often a lot of confusion surrounding the term Montessori.
+“Montessori” is simply a description of the educational system created by Dr. Maria Montessori in the early twentieth century.
 There are private, public, and religious Montessori schools, but the curriculum itself has no basis in religion.
-While Dr. Montessori was a strong Catholic who saw God’s work in nature and in science.
+Dr. Montessori was a strong Catholic who saw God’s work in nature and in science.
 She designed her elementary curriculum while under house arrest in India during the Second World War.

 All of Dr. Montessori’s writings were based on her observations of children in the classroom.
 She watched their patterns, habits, the way they responded to teachers, and the way they interacted.
 Much of what she saw and incorporated into her methodology as basic Montessori principles continue to be touted in modern circles as needed by children, but are not always implemented in traditional classrooms.